 Violinists and collectors particularly prize the fine historical instruments made by the Stradivari, Guarneri, Guadagnini and Amati families from the 16th to the 18th century in Brescia and Cremona (Italy).

 Starter for Ten

-So here is some more interesting facts about the Violin, especially handy if you are a ‘phone-a-friend’ on Who Wants to be a Millionaire!!
+So here's some more interesting facts about the violin, especially handy if you are a ‘phone-a-friend’ on Who Wants to be a Millionaire!!

 - The modern violin has been around for roughly 500 years.
 It was said to have been designed in the 1500’s by Andrea Amati.

 - Playing the violin burns approximately 170 calories per hour.
 Forget about your workout and start practising harder!

 - Violins are typically comprised of spruce or maple wood.

 - Violins come in many different sizes.
 Typically, students will start learning violin at a young age with a 1/16 or 1/8 size violin.
 As the student ages they will graduate up to a full-sized violin.

 - Violins are very complex.
 Over 70 different pieces of wood are put together to form the modern violin.